rodrigo-fss/starlink_data/README.md

 **Solution**

 The solution can be found in the `starlink/transform_data.py` file.
-Read the data, transform it and insert it into the postgres database container.
+It reads the data, transforms it and inserts it into the postgres database container.

 Both `load_starlink_data` and `transform_starlink_historical_data` are being tested.